Cesare Bonizzi: Biography

+Bonizzi died on 19 November 2024, at the age of 78.

 Music

-Although Bonizzi's full transformation to heavy metal is only found on Fratello Metallo's 2008 release Misteri, Bonizzi has recorded numerous albums in various musical genres.
-With his new style of music, which he calls "Metrock" as a combination of metal and rock, he was the opening act at 2008's Gods of Metal, Italy's largest heavy metal festival.
+Although Bonizzi's full transformation to heavy metal is only found on Fratello Metallo's 2008 release Misteri, Bonizzi recorded numerous albums in various musical genres.
+With his new style of music, which he termed "Metrock" as a combination of metal and rock, he was the opening act at 2008's Gods of Metal, Italy's largest heavy metal festival.
 Bonizzi performed in full Franciscan habit.